Gamma Cephei

-Gamma Cephei (γ Cephei, abbreviated Gamma Cep, γ Cep) is a binary star system approximately 45 light-years away in the constellation of Cepheus.
+Gamma Cephei (γ Cephei, abbreviated Gamma Cep, γ Cep) is a binary star system approximately 45 light-years away in the northern constellation of Cepheus.
 The primary (designated Gamma Cephei A, officially named Errai /E'rei.iː/, the traditional name of the system) is a stellar class K1 orange giant or subgiant star; it has a red dwarf companion (Gamma Cephei B).
 An exoplanet (designated Gamma Cephei Ab, later named Tadmor) has been confirmed to be orbiting the primary.

-Gamma Cephei is the naked-eye star that will succeed Polaris as the Earth's northern pole star, due to the precession of the equinoxes.
-It will be closer to the northern celestial pole than Polaris around 3000 CE and will make its closest approach around 4000 CE.
+Gamma Cephei is the naked-eye star that will succeed Polaris as the Earth's northern pole star, due to axial precession.
+It will be closer to the northern celestial pole than Polaris around 3157 CE and will make its closest approach around 4094 CE.
 The 'title' will pass to Iota Cephei some time around 5200 CE.

 Description

-Gamma Cephei has an apparent magnitude of 3.21, nearly all of which is accounted for by Gamma Cephei A. The primary is about 3.25 billion years old and has evolved off the main sequence, having burned all of the hydrogen in its core.
+Gamma Cephei has an apparent magnitude of 3.21, nearly all of which is accounted for by the primary component, Gamma Cephei A. It is a binary star system with an orbital period of 66.8 years and an eccentricity (ovalness) of 0.14.
+The pair are orbiting at a separation of 19.6 AU.

+The primary is about 5.7 billion years old and has evolved off the main sequence, having fused all of the hydrogen in its core.
+It has 1.3 times the mass of the Sun and has expanded to 4.7 times the Sun's radius.
+The star is radiating nearly 12 times the luminosity of the Sun from its photosphere at an effective temperature of 4,806 K. The secondary component, Gamma Cephei B, has a mass approximately 0.40 times that of the Sun.
+It is probably a red dwarf of class M4, 6.2 magnitudes fainter than the primary.
+It is assumed to be of similar age to its primary.

 The spectrum of this star has served as one of the stable anchor points by which other stars are classified.
 It was listed as a standard star for the spectral class K1 IV in 1943, 1953 and 1973.
 However, in 1989, it was given as a spectral standard for K1 III-IV.
 Its spectrum is notable for the strength of the cyano radical (CN) bands.
 Analysis of the spectrum in 2018 gave a best match for a spectral type of K1 III.

-Gamma Cephei B has a mass approximately 0.40 times that of the Sun.
-It is probably a red dwarf of class M4, 6.2 magnitudes fainter than the primary.
-It is assumed to be of similar age to its primary.

 γ Cephei is catalogued as a suspected variable star with a brightness range between magnitudes 3.18 and 3.24, based on its inclusion in an 1884 list of suspected variable stars.